D-Gerber/My-portfolio/README.md

 # My Portfolio

- This is mt portfolio where my developing journey started
+This is my portfolio where my developing journey started